rysiekorzech/weloverelove/content/dream/the-vision.md

 What does your intuition tell you about the right path for you and what ideas does that cultivate?

-### The Google Docs

-The associated Google Docs are designed to help you explore and capture your vision using mindmaps and sketching templates.
-In all this the goal is to enhance communication.

 <p class='u-textCenter u-paddingTl'>
   <a class='u-linkBorderBottom' target='_blank' href='https://drive.google.com/#folders/0BzCKEVhwdQRsMG9tZjZ0cHBoZzA'>Edit Google Docs</a>
 </p>